 So, if someone was interested in learning who won American Idol in a specific year, and their first search was “American Idol”, and their followup search included a specific year such as “American idol 2006”, that query data information from specific queries could be used instead of a count of queries like mentioned above.

 While I only see one search result for “American Idol” that includes a year in the Yahoo search results for that query term, the “predictive” search results that appear under the Yahoo search box offer me the following suggestions, amongst others: “American Idol 2010”, “American Idol 2009″, and American Idol 2008.”
 It looks like time-based information might be offered in those predictive searches even when this kind of temporal data isn’t necessarily used to rerank search results.

 The patent application tells us that it might look at temporal data other than years,such as:

 - Days of the week,

 Search engines are attempting to look at more than the keywords that a searcher uses when they type a term into a search box.
 In their efforts to get at the intent behind a search, they may look through their query log files to see what other people have searched for about the query terms used.

 That query log information could evidence a location-based intent in some instances, or time-based intent, or some other kind of intent completely.

 What other kinds of signals in query logs besides location and time might the search engines decide to use to rerank the search results you see?

 This kind of reranking of search results shouldn’t come as a surprise to people paying close attention to what search engines are doing these days.

 The results of a search for “World Cup” seem like a pretty good example of search results for the tournament being reranked to focus upon 2010.
-I’m not sure that I’ve seen results reranked based upon time periods other than years, but I’ll be looking.
+I’m not sure that I’ve seen results reranked based upon periods other than years, but I’ll be looking.
 If you come up with any examples of those and are willing to share, let us know in the comments below.
 Thanks.